There Is Only One Effective Strategy To Consistently Save Money

 If you cannot do payroll deductions or are self-employed, the second best approach is to set up your bank account to do automatic transfers from your checking to your savings account the day after each paycheck is deposited.
 Every day the money sits visibly in your checking account is another opportunity to spend it, so quickly transfer it out.

 If your employer does not have a 401K (or has a poor one with no match, high fees, or no Roth option), you may want to set up a payroll deduction to contribute directly into a Roth IRA, instead of your 401K.
-For reasons I’ve explained, a Roth IRA is the best way to save and this is the best way to do it.
+For reasons I’ve explained, a Roth IRA is usually the best way to save and this is the best way to do it.

 Pay yourself first to meet your savings goals.
 And, the best way to do that is to go on automatic pilot.